multiformats/multistream-select/README.md

 #### Listing

-It is also possible to "list" the available protocols.
+Implementations MAY support "listing" of the available protocols.
 A list message is simply:

 ```
 ls\n